 3. Participate In Family Chores

-Children around six years old can take on their chores or, at the very least, help pick up after themselves.
+Children around six years old can take on a few chores or, at the very least, help pick up after themselves.

-Children who are four to six years old are physically capable of dusting furniture, washing dishes, and putting dishes away (assuming the shelves aren’t a few feet above their heads).
+Children who are four to six years old are physically capable of dusting furniture, rinsing dishes, and putting dishes away/helping to empty the dishwasher (assuming the shelves aren’t a few feet above their heads).